manavgakhar/TitanicPreprocessingSession/README.md

-## Basic Preprocessing and Modelling with The Titanic Datase
+## Basic Preprocessing and Modelling with The Titanic Dataset